-Not having the proper harvesting equipment can contribute to volunteer sunflower, and we will discuss harvesting equipment tips below.
+Not having the proper harvesting equipment can contribute to volunteer sunflower.
+I discuss harvesting equipment tips below.

-In rare cases fall volunteer sunflower after early planted crops can be sufficient to require termination lest soil moisture be depleted.
+In rare cases, volunteer sunflower in the fall after early planted crops can be sufficient to require termination lest soil moisture be depleted.